 I’ve changed too.
 I used the pain as fuel instead of allowing it to bend me over.
 Discomfort is the only emotion you’ll ever need to make a lasting change.

 You have to be uncomfortable enough to want a way out so badly, you’re no longer avoidant because you’re no longer scared.
-You too uncomfortable to even notice the fear; you don’t have time to.
+You’re too uncomfortable and over it all to even notice the fear; you don’t have time to.
 You just ACT.

 Put your pain in checkmate and watch your life transform.